hendriknielaender/double-trouble/data/blog/product_engineers.md

 > CEO: Test your hypothesis as early as possible

-This was a personal learning that one of our founding CEOs felt strongly about and which he often shared in company meetings.
+This was a personal learning that one of our founding CEOs felt strongly about.
+A key learning which he often shared in company meetings.
 If we take this seriously and don't disregard this as a general sentiment, this has meaningful impact on our day-to-day work.

 This advice motivates the creation of small MVPs.
-If MVPs take ages, we are no longer in a position to follow this advice.
-Agile is supposed to help us here and it urges us to think in terms of incremental releases over big deadlines.
+If MVP creation takes ages, we are no longer in a position to follow this advice.
+Agile is supposed to help us here and it urges us to think in terms of incremental, 2 week releases, over big deadlines.
 Actual MVPs over 100% completion.
 In the reality, even agile planning often looks quite different.

 Defining an MVP is a true struggle.
-Really, we are just _planning_(!) the first version of the product, but not following the strategy to test and roll-out products early.
+Really, we are just _planning_ the first version of the product, but not following the strategy to test and roll-out products early.

 Companies like N26 have been known to dish out minimal features, which were available for some time, but then disappeared again.
 This is almost unimaginable for most IT companies.
 Features take forever to be implemented in near perfection, and are almost never rolled back, since having wasted all that time is an impossibility for the responsible product owners.

 Expensive features often turn from experiments to a huge gamble to a long-lasting commitments.
 In most cases these products then go into maintenance mode, and people get eager to _plan_(!)  to extend these again with minor advancements.
 Now you have a team of business people and engineers talking and planning about a product, which is actually not bringing you anywhere.

 > Features that become too big turn from experiments into large scale gambles, and are likely
 > to turn into dead maintenance products.

-Our recommendation is to give experiments 3 weeks for time to market.
+Our recommendation is to give experiments 3 weeks for the `market test`.
 Anything after that is likely to become too big to fail, and will never be rolled back.

 The best way to learn is to get product feedback as early as possible, be it direct or indirect feedback.